 FAQs: Your questions answered

-While there is no stop on funding credible media in any format, the Foundation has consciously decided to opt for and focus on the digital media entitles, as we believe that the digital medium has the potential to enable new media-players to clock the maximum reach and impact at the least cost.
-This is apart from the fact that it can be clearly discerned that it is on the digital and mobile platforms that the future of mass media lies.
+While there is no stop to funding credible media in any format, the Foundation has consciously decided to opt for and focus on digital media entities, as the medium has low entry … barriers with potential to enable new-media players to clock maximum reach and impact at the least cost.
+It can be clearly discerned that it is on the digital and mobile platforms that the future of mass media lies.

-Some of our grantees are fairly savvy and professional in running their operations.
-But, there are others who need some help in understanding the intricacies of setting up a ‘business’ venture – local licencing and legal requirements, financial planning and taxation aspects and even technology needs for setting up a robust web and mobile platform.
+While most of the Foundation’s grantees are fairly savvy and professional in running their operations, there are quite a few who need help in understanding the complexities of setting up a … ‘business’ venture – local licencing and legal requirements, financial planning and even technology for setting up a robust web and mobile platform.
 We share best practices and experiences with the grantees and also help in connecting them to the right kind of consultants and vendors.

 6. IPSMF funds media entities that compete with each other.
 How does it handle this seeming conflict of interest?

-We are keen that all our grantees contribute to the kind of media ecosystem that the Foundation strives for.
-Like any other investment relationship, where entities are expected to share confidential information with potential investors, IPSMF’s relationship with its grantees is built on a foundation of complete confidentiality and trust.
-We follow a strict code of not sharing any confidential information of one grantee with any of our other grantees.
+We are keen that all our grantees contribute to the building of a media ecosystem that the Foundation strives for.
+Like any other investment relationship, where entities are expected to share …confidential information with potential investors, IPSMF’s relationship with its grantees is built on a foundation of complete confidentiality and trust.
+We follow a strict code of not sharing any confidential information of one grantee with our other grantees.
 At the same time, the Foundation is happy to facilitate interactions between its portfolio of grantees for sharing best practices and exploiting possible synergies.